New announcement. Learn more

 This graphic breaks it down:

-AT LOBBY FOR GOOD WE OPERATE ABOVE THE GROUND SO YOU KNOW WHAT WE'RE WORKING ON AND WHY IT MATTERS.
-THROUGH OUR NETWORKS WE TACKLE IMPORTANT ISSUES, IDENTIFY POTENTIAL CHALLENGES, AND KEEP YOU INFORMED EVERY STEP OF THE WAY ON THE PROGRESS OF THE CAMPAIGNS YOU CARE ABOUT.
+AT LOBBY FOR GOOD, WE DON’T JUST REACT, WE PLAY STRATEGICALLY.
+WE OPERATE ABOVE GROUND, SO YOU ALWAYS KNOW WHAT WE’RE WORKING ON AND WHY IT MATTERS.
+USING OUR NETWORKS, WE IDENTIFY PRESSURE POINTS, EXPOSE RISKS OTHERS MISS, AND KEEP YOU INFORMED AS WE PUSH CAMPAIGNS FORWARD, TOGETHER.

 “Unlike some other Western democracies, a lack of legislation in New Zealand requiring transparency around lobbying allows activities and tactics to be kept hidden from public scrutiny.
 Subsequent research for this project found that media frequently do not identify that some news making organisations are in reality lobby groups.”